-For the 2016 fiscal year, we paid each of our non-employee directors an annual retainer of \$10,000, other than our Chairman of the Board who we paid an annual retainer of \$35,000.
-We paid the annual retainers immediately following our 2016 Annual Meeting of Stockholders.
-For the 2017 fiscal year, we will pay each of our non-employee directors an annual retainer of \$20,000, other than our Chairman of the Board who we paid an annual retainer of \$45,000.
-In order to attract and retain high quality non-employee independent directors, we allow independent directors to accept restricted stock with a one-year vesting period, in equal value to all or a portion of their annual retainers, in lieu of cash.
-For the 2016 fiscal year, we did not pay our directors additional fees for meeting attendance.
+For the 2018 fiscal year, we paid the following annual retainers immediately following our 2018 Annual Meeting of Stockholders to each of our then-serving non-employee directors: Michael K. Kaplan, \$40,000; Kenan H. Lucas, \$20,000; Allen S. Moseley, \$35,000; Jonathan R. Phillips, \$20,000; Judith E. Starkey, \$18,000; and Michael G. Valentine, \$40,000.
+In order to attract and retain high quality non-employee independent directors, we allow independent directors to accept restricted stock with a maximum one-year vesting period, in equal value to all or a portion of their annual retainers, in lieu of cash.
+For the 2018 fiscal year, we did not pay our directors additional fees for meeting attendance.